day8/re-frame/docs/clojurescript.md

 ## Predicates

 On that subject, you'll often see Clojure names which include a trailing `#!clj ?`.
 For example, `#!clj even?` or `#!clj nil?`.
 This is a naming convention.
-It is used for predicate functions which test for a truth.
+It is used for symbols bound to predicate functions which test for a truth.

 |  Form                           |   Evaluates To               |
 |---------------------------------|------------------------------|